binaris/functions-examples/quicksearch/README.md

 # Install the Binaris CLI
 $ npm install -g binaris

-# Set your API key
+# Set your API key in ~/.binaris.yml
 $ bn login

 # Clone this repo.